Your ‘Ask Vivian Week’ Answers

 Dear Donna,

 First of all, keep in mind that T-scores don’t provide the whole bone health picture.
 They only give an indication of density, and there’s a lot more to your bone health than just density.
 But of course, you want to increase your bone density as much as possible without tampering with your bone metabolism.
-That’s where the Save Our Bones Program can really help.
+That’s where the Osteoporosis Reversal Program can really help.

 You can most certainly expect more than a 20% bone density score improvement.
 My own bone density scores increased by that much in one year, but many in the Save Our Bones community have experienced greater increases.

-Here is one example, posted in the Save Our Bones blog on June 16th, 2010:
+Here is one example, posted at Save Our Bones on June 16th, 2010:

 “My mother was confronted by her doctor with evidence of decreasing bone density, and one of these drugs was recommended.
-I told her NO and we began the Save Our Bones Program.
+I told her NO and we began the Osteoporosis Reversal Program.
 I have the density scans that verify we increased her bone density by 50% in TWO YEARS!
 Keep telling EVERYONE about this vital information.”

 - Claus